 In step 1, you load the System.Printing namespace, which produces no output.
 In step 2, you create a variable holding the desired access to the printer.
 In step 3, you create a PrintServer object with the appropriate permissions.
-Then, in step 4, you examine the default spooler folder for a newly installed Windows Server 2022 host which produces output like this:
+Then, in step 4, you examine the default spooler folder for a newly installed Windows Server 2022 host, which produces output like this:

 Figure 11.7: Examining default spool folder